kzsu/spotbox/CONTRIBUTING.md

 - Python 2.7 (for now, sorry 😢) and `pip` installed
 - The `pipenv` tool ([See here for installation instructions](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv))

+You should consider installing:

+- Python 3.6 or above (ideally 3.7 or above)

 ## Setting up your environment

 - Clone this repo